wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    The Standard.tce file (default objects) contains Modules, pre-defined Virtual Folders, and Standard Reports.

+   A <strong>subset</strong> is a file containing Tosca artifacts which can be shared with other projects using import and export.
+These have file extension ".tce", such as:

+   &nbsp; &nbsp; &nbsp; `AutomationSpecialistI_BaseSubset.tce` (dated Feb 2, 2017).

    PROTIP: *.tec files are binary format which can only be read by Tosca.

    JSON files (documents) are loaded into Resources for manipulation.
 Resources require unique names to be assigned to them.
 Resources can be used multiple times within the same TestCase.
 When test execution finishes, used resources are discarded and can no longer be used across multiple TestCases.